Frequently Asked Questions

 • Group therapy 90-minute sessions: $150

-Everyone should have access to therapy, so I offer a sliding-scale fee structure and a discount for educators.
+Everyone should have access to therapy, so I offer a limited number of scholarship spots and a discount for educators.
 Please visit my resources page for information on low-fee clinics in the Bay Area.

 If you have significant financial resources, such as generational wealth, investments, a high-paying job, or another form of financial stability, I kindly request that you pay my standard fee.